Set of All Points That ...

 A Locus is a set of points that share a property.

 So, a circle is "the locus of points on a plane that are a fixed distance from the center".

 Note: "Locus" usually means that the points make a continuous curve or surface.

 Example: An ellipse is the locus of points whose distance

-So, no matter where you are on the ellipse, you can add up the distance to point "A" and to point "B" and it will always be the same result.
+So, no matter where we are on the ellipse, we can add up the distance to point "A" and to point "B" and it will always be the same result.

 (The points "A" and "B" are called the foci of the ellipse)